cmndrsn/ggcommonality/README.md

 compositions of Bach and Chopin (Delle Grazie, Anderson, and Schutz 2025; Anderson and Schutz 2022).

+Note: This package is a hobby project and is currently under development, so there are likely many bugs I have yet to find and fix.

 ## Installation

 You can install ggcommonality (under development) from